Careers in Law Teaching

 The University of Chicago Law School encourages graduates and students to consider careers in law teaching and provides a range of resources and services designed for the individual interested in the academic marketplace.
 In the Law School's experience candidates for academic jobs increase their chances of success in the market by working with the Law School's faculty and staff.

-Professor Brian Leiter has created an extensive handbook of information on the academic job market which you can begin reading here.
+Professor Brian Leiter has created an extensive handbook of information on the academic job market.

 If you are a University of Chicago Law School alumnus/a and are considering a career in law teaching now or in the near future, please contact one of the following University of Chicago Law School faculty members:

 - Brian Leiter, Karl N. Llewellyn Professor of Jurisprudence and Chair, Law Teaching: Placement of Graduates Committee

 - Lisa Bernstein, Wilson-Dickinson Professor of Law